OctopusDeploy/blog/blog/2019-11/implementing-db-deployment-process/index.md

 ![](automated-database-deployments-v2-octopus-overview.png)

 The trial and error was around steps 1 and 4 in that process.
-At first, I ran the same CLI script from Team City to generate the delta script to review.
+At first, I ran the same CLI script from TeamCity to generate the delta script to review.
 That wasn’t the same as what was being deployed.
 Eventually, I learned about the `Create Database Release` and `Deploy from Database Release` step templates provided by Redgate.

 Using the Redgate provided step templates automatically generated and uploaded the delta scripts as [Octopus Artifacts](https://octopus.com/docs/deployment-process/artifacts).
 DBAs could then download those files and review them when they were approving the deployment to `staging` or `production`.